 Only one dimension in the input shape has a size equal to 3.

 One dimension has an undefined size and is marked as

-For example, launch the Model Optimizer for the TensorFlow* AlexNet model and embed
+For example, the following command launches Model Optimizer for the TensorFlow AlexNet model and embeds the

 mo --input_model alexnet.pb --reverse_input_channels